Table of Contents Show

 Bring your shopping bag

-Single-use plastic bags used for shopping are major contributors to plastic pollution.
+Single-use plastic bags used for shopping are major contributors.
 Carrying your non-plastic bag when going shopping will help discourage the use of plastic bags as shopping bags.
 This will also help decrease plastic production as a vast majority of it includes these plastic shopping bags.

 Carry your straw